vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. If necessary, log in to your Azure portal using your Azure account credentials.

-1. On your Azure dashboard, locate the **rg-az220vm** resource group tile.

-    Notice that your resource group tile includes a link to the associated Network security group.
+1. On your Azure dashboard, notice that your All resources tile includes a link to the Network security group for your virtual machine.

-1. On the **rg-az220vm** resource group tile, click **nsg-vm-az220-training-gw0001-{your-id}**.
+1. On the All resources tile, click **nsg-vm-az220-training-gw0001-{your-id}**.

 1. On the **Network security group** blade, on the left-side menu under **Settings**, click **Inbound security rules**.